Skip to content

 Multiple Parametrize Tags

 We can also use multiple decorators, allowing us to test more scenarios.
+This will result in a cartesian product of the parametrize values.

 test.py